kyokin78/rl-flappybird/README.md

 <img src="res/Blind_In_Tunnel.png" width="250">
 </p>

-I added the 4th variable in the state:
+I added the 4th dimension in the state:

 - **`Y1`** - the vertical distance between next two pipes, it helps bird to take action in advance according to the height difference of two consecutive pipes.
 This value is only used when the bird enters the tunnel part.
 It can reduce the state space.